Why we built this community

 I want to build visibility up for the female artists around me and seek out their exceptional voices, until that act itself becomes ordinary.

-In this first season, I'm going to introduce you to 12 women from all over the world.
-Each with unique accents, culture, and struggles so we can begin to learn from each other on how to get noticed in this male-dominated industry.
+With our podcast and Instagram community, I'm going to introduce you inspiring female artists from all over the world.
+Each with unique accents, cultures, and struggles so we can begin to learn from each other on how to get noticed in this male-dominated industry.

 These lady boss artists and I are going to be very open on how to build a following, find your unique style, launch products, get clients, build passion projects, and get paid what you're worth.